tytydraco/yessleep/out/Im_a_Private_Investigator_in_New_Orleans_I_Discovered_a_Secret_in_My_Own_Family_That_Made_Me_Decide_to_Quit_Part_2.md

 The world snaps back to normal as swiftly as it changed, leaving me gasping for breath, gripping the car's interior for support.

 Reine’s face is white as a sheet.
-“Did you see that, Ash?”
+“Did you see that?”
 I feel her hand clutch mine, her grip tight with fear and anticipation.

 “You saw that too?”
 I reply, my heart pounding against my chest like a frantic drum.